adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #comm "Gratefulness jar": a platform to share testimonials about people (e.g. "<name of person> helped me solve my problem, thank you!", so that they can be displayed to others. => money-free alternative to "donate" buttons
+- <span class="hashtag">#comm</span> "Gratefulness jar": a platform to share testimonials about people (e.g. "<name of person> helped me solve my problem, thank you!", so that they can be displayed to others. => money-free alternative to "donate" buttons
   <span id="1254533422" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"